 A government that is accountable, efficient, and effective is vital to the people of Louisiana.
 As one of the Legislature’s most objective resources, the Louisiana Legislative Auditor provides independent assessment and proactive guidance, resulting in accurate reporting of the fiscal condition and performance of government and the sources and uses of its financial resources.
 Read more here.

-This office will be closed in observance of Memorial Day.
+This office will be closed on Friday, July 3, 2020 for observance of Independence Day.